CELEBRATE ISRAEL’S 70TH BIRTHDAY

 What is the name of the March of the Living Delegation / Group that you traveled with?
 Broward Year(s) attended: 2015 What was the most memorable moment of your experience?
 The thing that got to me was back in Majdanek when we saw the blue remnants of the Zyklon B on the ceiling of the gas […]Continue reading

 What is the name of the March of the Living Delegation / Group that you traveled with?
-HMTC; and International Year(s) attended: 2016 What was the most memorable moment of your experience?
-Seeing a sea of blue shirts and Israeli flags march through the Arbeit Macht Frei gate at Auschwitz.
-What impact did Poland have […]Continue reading
+BBYO Year(s) attended: 2011 What was the most memorable moment of your experience?
+Walking out of the gas chamber in Majdanek, reflecting on what I saw within those four walls.
+What impact did Poland have on you?
+Poland […]Continue reading